 Tom Petty started working on his first solo album before recording Traveling Wilburys Vol. 1.
 Full Moon Fever was mostly recorded in Mike Campbell’s garage studio with a core band of Petty, Campbell, Jeff Lynne (often on bass) and drummer Phil Jones.
 It’s noticeably more relaxed than Petty’s earlier work – he’s using a lower register and often the songs feature more acoustic guitar.
 At the same time, Lynne adds a glossier studio sound than Petty had utilised before.
 Most of the other Wilburys and Heartbreakers appear, although Bob Dylan and Stan Lynch are both absent.

 The low-key and relaxed nature of Full Moon Fever is both a blessing and a curse.
-When it works, it’s clear that it’s the new direction that Petty had been searching for over the past two records, but at the same time the lesser material feels especially trivial.
+When it works, it’s clear that it’s the new direction that Petty had been searching for over the past two records.
+It’s a double-edged sword – the relaxed feel makes the lesser material seem especially trivial.
 But the best songs are among Petty’s finest – in particular, ‘Free Fallin” shimmers with its simple guitar riff and typical tale of an L.A. loser.
 George Harrison and Howie Epstein add backing vocals to the climactic chorus of ‘I Won’t Back Down’, while the punchy rocker ‘Runnin’ Down A Dream’ is also a Petty standard.
 ‘Love Is A Long Road’ and the simple ‘Alright For Now’ are also excellent.
 At the same time, if you already have a compilation like 2000’s Anthology, Full Moon Fever is already well covered and you’re better off exploring another record like Hard Promises or Echo first.

 Full Moon Fever feels slight in places, but it successfully reinvented Petty, setting the stage for another ten artistically successful years as a recording artist.